Staining of endoplasmic reticulum in human cell line U-2 OS (HPA009696)

 Scale bar represents 10µm

-As the endoplasmic reticulum is consistent with the outer nuclear membrane, it is recognizable by a network-like staining of the cytoplasm and staining of the nuclear membrane.
+As the ER is contiguous with the nuclear membrane, it is recognizable by a staining of the nuclear membrane and a network-like staining of the cytosol.
 It is usually stronger close to the nucleus and weakens as it gets closer to the edges of the cell.
-The structure is a network of thin strands that intersect at regular intervals.
+The network consists of thin strands that intersect at regular intervals.